 Frequently asked questions

 The programme is primarily for children on benefit related free school meals.
-We are also able to offer funded places to Looked After Children, Children with Education, Health Care Plans, Foster Children, Young Carers, children of recognised refugees and children from asylum seeking families.
+We are also able to offer funded places to Looked After Children, Children with Education, Health Care Plans, Foster Children, Young Carers, children of recognised refugees and children from asylum seeking and Ukrainian families, Children under Child Protection Plans and Children who are Home Educated, who would be eligible for Free School Meals if they were in school.

 If your child does not currently fall into any of the groups above, they are not eligible for the Fit and Fed programme.
 However, there are many holiday clubs running across the city that are open to everyone.